dxahtepb/itmo-multithread/lab1/README.md

 The problem is that right (`B`) matrix is traversed in column-first order, resulting in cache miss on every iteration for big enough `k`.
 Optimization resides in storing right matrix in column-row order, this gains a significant boost in performance for particular matrices.
 This effect could be seen on the following graph, where for bigger `k` runtime of column-oriented version is much more low.
+While for relatively small 200, which is somewhat less than L1 cache size (moreover presuming preloading), run time is equal.

 ![Image](./images/orc_vs_ocr.png)